 - Squatters or trespasses might falsely claim that they have a right to be on the property.
 They can accomplish this by presenting false or fraudulent paperwork or documents to law enforcement.
 This is illegal.

-- Squatters have rights, but they must meet the requirements for adverse possession in order to be entitled to them.
+- Squatters have rights, but they must meet the requirements for adverse possession to be entitled to them.
 If they do not meet these requirements, they can be arrested as criminal trespassers.

 There are exceptions to the rule.

-- If a squatter beautifies an abandoned or unoccupied property (either by removing debris, planting flowers, or otherwise making improvements), they could possibly avoid prosecution for trespassing.
+- If a squatter beautifies an abandoned or unoccupied property (either by removing debris, planting flowers, or otherwise making improvements, etc.), they could possibly avoid prosecution for trespassing.

 - If there is a legitimate emergency, a person who gains access to the property without permission may be exempt from trespassing.